-This paper presents the loaded analysis method based on minimum energy principle for RV cycloidal-pin transmission.
+This paper presents the loaded analysis method based on the minimum energy principle for RV cycloidal-pin transmission.
 The main conclusions include:

-1) The Hertz contact theory, the principle of minimum energy and the finite element method were integrated into the loaded contact analysis of the cycloidal-pin drive, and the actual loaded characteristics were obtained.

-2) The possible meshing teeth and their numbers were quickly estimated according to the distribution of the minimum meshing clearance and the maximum deformation of the cycloidalpin gear.

-3) By comparing the minimum energy of the contact tooth pair, the actual number of teeth engaged simultaneously was accurately determined, which is critical to the accuracy of loaded analysis.

-4) The comparison and verification of theoretical modeling, finite element analysis and measurement experiment show that the difference in contact pressure, the number of meshing teeth, contact pattern and transmission errors were basically the same, which proves the effectiveness and correctness of the proposed method.
+- 1. The Hertz contact theory, the principle of minimum energy and the finite element method were integrated into the loaded contact analysis of the cycloidal-pin drive, and the actual loaded characteristics were obtained. - 2.
+The possible meshing teeth and their numbers were quickly estimated according to the distribution of the minimum meshing clearance and the maximum deformation of the cycloidalpin gear. - 3.
+By comparing the minimum energy of the contact tooth pair, the actual number of teeth engaged simultaneously was accurately determined, which is critical to the accuracy of the loaded analysis. - 4.
+The comparison and verification of theoretical modelling, finite element analysis and measurement experiment show that the difference in contact pressure, the number of meshing teeth, contact pattern and transmission errors were essentially the same, which proves the effectiveness and correctness of the proposed method.

-This study solves the bottleneck problem that the actual meshing performance is inconsistent with the theoretical analysis results in the loaded transmission of RV reducer, and has an important reference value for the improvement and pre-control of the kinematic accuracy of the robot RV Reducer.
-However, for the proposed method, there are still some work to be done, comprehensive transmission including the characteristics of RV reducer in the theoretical model, the influence law of load torque on transmission error and the number of meshing teeth, and experimental research more in line with the actual working conditions.
+This study solves the bottleneck problem in which the actual meshing performance is inconsistent with the theoretical analysis results in the loaded transmission of RV reducer, and has an important reference value for the improvement and pre-control of the kinematic accuracy of the robot RV Reducer.
+However, for the proposed method, some work remains to be done, including the comprehensive transmission characteristics of RV reducer in the theoretical model, the influence law of load torque on transmission error and the number of meshing teeth, and experimental research more in line with the actual working conditions.